leandrofriedrich/edk3/ReadMe.rst

 Submodules
 ----------

-Submodule in EDK II is allowed but submodule chain should be avoided as possible as we can.
-Currently EDK II contains the following submodules
+Submodule in EDK III is allowed but submodule chain should be avoided as possible as we can.
+Currently EDK III contains the following submodules

 -  CryptoPkg/Library/OpensslLib/openssl
 -  ArmPkg/Library/ArmSoftFloatLib/berkeley-softfloat-3